tkeskita/snappyLayerTests/test_result_analysis.md

   values to reach a specific result in non-trivial cases.

-* Feature edge snapping (`nFeatureSnapIter > 0`) is often desirable as it snaps patches to sharp edges.
+* Feature edge snapping (`nFeatureSnapIter > 0`) is often desirable as it snaps patch edges to sharp edges in the geometry.
 However, it can also create twisted surfaces which can compromise subsequent layer addition.
 If feature edge snapping feature is used, it is best to visually inspect the the extracted feature edges